jstraumann/panoptikum/README.md

 1. Save `WERKVERZEICHNIS.csv`:

-    Open the new `WERKVERZEICHNIS.xlsx` in Calc and save as CSV, using `UTF-8` as encoding, `,` as delimiter, `"` as quotation and enabling `quote all text cells`.
+    Open the new `WERKVERZEICHNIS.xlsx` in Calc, Excel or Numbers and export it as CSV, using `UTF-8` as encoding, `,` as delimiter, `"` as quotation and enabling `quote all text cells`.
 This should produce a file `WERKVERZEICHNIS.csv`.
     It's suggested to save the old version as a duplicate.